 - Significant limitation of use of a body function or system

-- Non-permanent medically-determined injury or impairment which prevents the injured person from performing substantially all of the material acts which constitute such person’s usual and customary daily activities for not less than 90 days during the 180 days immediately following the occurrence of the injury or impairment
+- Non-permanent medically-determined injury or impairment which prevents the injured person from performing substantially all the material acts which constitute such person’s usual and customary daily activities for not less than 90 days during the 180 days immediately following the occurrence of the injury or impairment

 How Much are My Lost Wages?

 There are numerous factors which can impact the likelihood and scope of a recovery for lost earnings.
 First and foremost is whether you were employed and earning wages at the time of their accident.
 If so, the scope of your damages will depend on the amount of work you missed from the time of the accident to the date of the final settlement or verdict and whether you are still out of work at the time of the settlement or verdict.